Macular Pucker: Symptoms, Diagnosis, and Treatment Options

 • Diabetes-related changes affecting the retina

 The diagnosis of a macular pucker begins with a detailed eye examination.
-Your retina specialist will ask about your medical history, including whether you have experienced any eye injuries, surgeries, or inflammatory conditions that might contribute to the development of a macular pucker.
+Our retina specialist will ask about your medical history, including whether you have experienced any eye injuries, surgeries, or inflammatory conditions that might contribute to the development of a macular pucker.
 The evaluation is comprehensive and designed to pinpoint even subtle changes in your retina.

 A primary tool in this screening is the dilated eye exam, where eye drops are used to widen your pupil, allowing a better view of the retina’s surface.
 With your pupil dilated, our retina specialists meticulously examine the macula for any signs of wrinkling or abnormal tissue growth.